Thousands join nationalist march on Polish Independence Day

 Poles have rallied to Ukraine's cause, and Poland has welcomed large numbers of refugees.
 But there are also lingering tensions over a Polish-Ukrainian ethnic conflict in which 100,000 Poles were killed by Ukrainians during World War II.

 Some far-right groups try to keep those tensions alive.
-Posters at Friday's march read “Stop the Ukrainization of Poland.”
+A few posters at Friday's march read “Stop the Ukrainization of Poland.”

 Some participants also yelled angry slogans against Russian President Vladimir Putin.